Path Locks and Crash Recovery

 Locking strategy (handled automatically via lock_mode="mv"):

-- Moving a directory: SUBTREE lock on both source path and destination parent
+- Moving a directory: TreeLock on the source path and ExactPathLock on the destination path

-- Moving a file: POINT lock on both source's parent and destination parent
+- Moving a file: EXACT lock on both source path and destination path

 Operation flow: